 - Feeling as if one testicle is larger or heavier than the other

 - Testicles that look different in size

 - Pain – some guys may feel pain when standing up which gets better when laying down

 I think have a varicocele, what should I do?

 If you have any of these signs or symptoms, or if you have any questions about something that just doesn’t seem right down there, it’s important to see your health care provider (HCP).
 Even though it might seem a little embarrassing, health care providers are trained professionals, and they see this kind of thing all the time.
 Your HCP will be able to tell if you do in fact have a varicocele, or if it’s something more serious.
-It’s always better to be safe than shy.

 How can my HCP tell if I have a varicocele?

 In order to figure out if you have a varicocele, your HCP will take a look at your groin and perform a physical exam.
 They will check the area around your testicles for lumps, swelling, or tenderness.
-Your HCP may order an ultrasound to help assess your testicles and see whether you have a varicocele from the physical exam, he/she might order an ultrasound.
-This is a painless test that measures blood flow and can identify veins that aren’t working correctly.
+Your HCP may order an ultrasound to help assess your testicles and see whether you have a varicocele or another condition.
+An ultrasound is painless and uses sound waves to take pictures of your testicles.
+It can also measure blood flow and can identify veins that aren’t working correctly.

 What is the treatment for a varicocele?

 If you have pain and swelling, your HCP may prescribe an over-the-counter pain reliever such as ibuprofen or acetaminophen.
 They may also advise you to wear snug fitting underwear or a jock strap for support and will likely monitor the size of your testicles to make sure there are no problems.